mtking78/WHAMazon/README.md

 ------------------------------------------------------------------------------------------
 3. **Supervisor** - Allows a supervisor to choose from 2 options (second pending.)
     * Create a new department of products for the store's database.
-    - [ ] View sales by department, including profit margins from sales/overhead differences.
+    * View sales by department, including profit margins from sales/overhead differences.
+(Incomplete)
 ------------------------------------------------------------------------------------------
 ## To Install
 * Git Clone the repository